 Total recordable injury rate

-We have significantly reduced the total recordable injury rate from 24.6% to 15.6% in 2024, reflecting our comprehensive approach to minimizing workplace incidents – including including those that do not result in absence from work.
-While there is a slight increase compared to 15.0% in 2023, we continue to perform satisfactory and remain optimistic in driving long-term improvements in health and safety across our organization.
+We have significantly reduced the total recordable injury rate from 24.6 to 12.2 in 2025, reflecting our comprehensive approach to minimizing workplace incidents – including those that do not result in absence from work.

 Global sickness rate

-Progress: We have made progress by reducing the global sickness rate from 4.8% in 2023 to 4.4% in 2024.
-This positive development reflects our ongoing efforts to strengthen sickness management and promote employee wellbeing across all Unibake sites.
-Continued focus is needed to reach our 2025 target of 4.0%.
+Progress: We have made progress in reducing the global sickness ratesignificantly from 4.8% in 2023 to 4% in 2025 meeting the target of the year.
+This positive development reflects our ongoing efforts to strengthen sickness management and promoting employee wellbeing across all Unibake sites.
+We are well on our way to progress towards our 2030 target of 3.5%.